thisisobate/kyverno-website/src/content/docs/policies/other/concatenate-configmaps/concatenate-configmaps.md

 ---
-title: "Concatenate ConfigMaps"
+title: 'Concatenate ConfigMaps'
 category: Other
 version: 1.7.0
 subject: ConfigMap
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   In some cases, an update to an existing resource should have downstream effects on a different resource in another Namespace.
 Rather than overwriting the target, the current state of the source can be concatenated to the target.
 This policy, triggered by an update to a source ConfigMap, concatenates that value of a target ConfigMap in a different Namespace.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/concatenate-configmaps/concatenate-configmaps.yaml" target="-blank">/other/concatenate-configmaps/concatenate-configmaps.yaml</a>

 ```yaml